caocao0525/pgomv/README.md

-# Intracellular Movement Analysis and Visualization for pgOMVs
+# Intraflow: Intracellular Movement Analysis and Visualization for pgOMVs

-A Python package for image processing, including Cartesian to Polar conversion, optical flow computation, and highlighting high-intensity spots in images.

-## Features

-- **Cartesian to Polar Conversion**: Convert images from Cartesian coordinates to polar coordinates.
+The Intraflow Image Processing Algorithm is a comprehensive workflow designed for the analysis of intracellular vesicle movements.
+This algorithm encompasses several key steps:

+1. **Preprocessing and DBSCAN Clustering**
+   * Enhances image quality and detects potential vesicle locations using DBSCAN clustering, a machine learning approach that effectively handles sparse data by identifying clusters of points and distinguishing noise.

+2. **Polar Coordinate Conversion**
+   * Converts the Cartesian coordinates of the image to polar coordinates to rearrange the images according to the cellular structure, with the cell center serving as the origin.
+This transformation facilitates specific types of image analysis that are centered around the cell's internal structure.

+3. **Optical Flow Computation**
-- **Optical Flow Computation**: Compute and visualize the optical flow between two images.
+   * Computes and visualizes the optical flow between successive images to track the movement of vesicles over time.

-- **Center Estimation**: Estimate the center of an image based on intensity.
-- **Highlight High-Intensity Spots**: Highlight high-intensity spots in images using a diverging colormap.
+4. **Visualization with Diverging Colormap**
+   * Highlights high-intensity spots and visualizes the optical flow using a diverging colormap to distinguish the direction and magnitude of vesicle movements.

 ## Citation